DefGuard/defguard/web/src/shared/video-tutorials/README.md

    VITE_VIDEO_TUTORIALS_URL=/content/video-tutorials.json
    ```

 3. Start the dev server as usual (`pnpm dev`).
-The widget will pick up the file
+The module will pick up the file
    on page load.

 > Do not commit the test file — `web/public/content/` is not git-ignored by